delftwaves/swash-docs/docs/getting_started/intel_fortran/debian/index.rst

 The Linux flavors Debian, Ubuntu and Mint have ``perl`` installed by default.

-The final step is to install the Intel Fortran Essentials package which also includes the MPI libraries.
+The final step is to install the Intel Fortran Compiler and the Intel MPI Library.
 First, set up the Intel repository by downloading the key to system keyring:

 .. code-block:: bash